- That the sexual exploitation of children is child abuse, and that exploited youth are victims -- not delinquents.

 - 64% of respondents reported that child pornography desensitizes viewers and makes them more likely to engage in contact offenses or they become more curious and develop a desire for more than just images, which drives them to engage in contact offenses.

-Thanks to a grant from the National Children's Alliance, the Will County Children's Advocacy Center is convening a county-wide, multidisciplinary anti-child sexual exploitation coalition comprised of the following:
+Thanks to a grant from the National Children's Alliance, the Will County Children's Advocacy Center, in partnership with Will County State's Attorney James Glasgow, has created a Will County Commercial Sexual Exploitation of Children Coalition comprised of the following:

 - Will County Sheriff